Walter P. Starmer

-Walter Percival Starmer (1877-1961) was an English artist, cartoonist, muralist, and stained glass designer.
+Walter Percival Starmer (1877–1961) was an English artist, cartoonist, muralist, and stained glass designer.

-The most extensive examples of his work are the murals at the church of St Jude-on-the-Hill at Hampstead Garden Suburb and the stained glass windows at St Aldhelm, Edmonton.
+The most extensive examples of his work are the murals at the church of St. Jude-on-the-Hill at Hampstead Garden Suburb and the stained glass windows at St. Aldhelm, Edmonton.

+Early life

 Walter Percival Starmer was born in 1877 in Teignmouth, Devon where his father, Henry, was minister of the Congregational Church.
 In 1885 the family moved to Norwich for Henry to take up a position with the British and Foreign Bible Society.
 The family was associated with the Princes Street Congregational Church in Norwich.

 Starmer attended the King Edward VI School (later Norwich High School for Boys and now Langley School, Loddon) and the Norwich School of Science and Art, where he won prizes in both local and national exams.
 In the summer of 1895 he won a scholarship for another three years at Norwich, but after just one year he transferred to the Art School in Birmingham, at the time the leading school in the country and a centre of the Arts and Crafts movement.

 His first known commission was for one of a series of murals illustrating the history of the town for Birmingham Town Hall.

+Norfolk

 By 1904 he was established at Breezemount, a large house in Mundesley-on-Sea on the Norfolk coast.
 He held exhibitions there, of his own work, and of other local artists, including his sister Edith who later came to live with him.
 He advertised Drawing and Painting lessons by post and became a member and later examiner for the Royal Drawing Society.
 His Christian faith remained important to him and in 1910 he became a ‘Paid Helper’ of the Bible Society.

 By 1911 he had moved to a studio in Norwich.
 He was making a career as a children’s book illustrator, and as a cartoonist and caricaturist for newspapers and popular magazines.
 It was also around this time that he became active in the Norwich branch of the YMCA.

+First World War

 From October 1914 until the summer of 1919 he served as a volunteer with the YMCA and the Red Cross on the Western Front in France and recorded what he saw in drawings and water colours.
 Eleven of his pictures were included in Sir Arthur Yapp’s ‘The Romance of the Red Triangle' - the story of the YMCA in the First World War.
 The YMCA possessed many more of his paintings which it later donated to the Imperial War Museum.
 The Museum also acquired others directly from the artist.
 The paintings are noteworthy for recording the presence of Indian troops and Chinese workers at the Front and the provision made for them by the YMCA.